Nathdo/DL-Keras-Tensorflow-PyTorch/README.md

-# Deep Learning Projects – Keras, TensorFlow & PyTorch
+# Deep Learning Projects – TensorFlow, Keras & PyTorch

-Welcome to my Deep Learning repository!
+## Welcome to my Deep Learning repository.

-This space contains a collection of practical and educational projects built with **Keras**, **TensorFlow**, and **PyTorch** — three of the most widely used frameworks in the world of machine learning.

-## What You’ll Find Here
-Each project is implemented in a clean and well-documented Jupyter notebook, focusing on the following themes:
+This repository gathers a series of applied deep learning projects using TensorFlow, Keras, and PyTorch.
+Each project is organized in a clean and reproducible format to explore key machine learning concepts through concrete examples.

+Contents
+The projects cover a wide range of topics, including:

-* Classification – Image and numerical data
+* Image and Tabular Classification: CNNs and fully connected networks on real-world datasets.

-* Regression – Simple examples with custom metrics
+* Regression Models: Predictive tasks using both standard and custom metrics.

-* Custom Loss Functions – Tailored objectives for specific tasks
+* Custom Loss Functions & Metrics: Implementation of tailored objectives adapted to specific tasks.

-* Callbacks – Early stopping, model checkpoints, learning rate schedulers

-* Experiments – Comparing optimizers, architectures, and techniques
+* Training Techniques: Integration of callbacks such as EarlyStopping, ModelCheckpoint, and Learning Rate Scheduling.

+* Comparative Experiments: Exploration of model architectures, optimization algorithms, dropout, batch normalization, and regularization.

-* Evaluation – Use of metrics like accuracy, precision, recall, F1-score, and AUC
+* Model Evaluation: Use of metrics such as accuracy, precision, recall, F1-score, ROC AUC, and visualizations for better interpretability.

+* Neural Network Visualizations: Display and interpretation of learned weights for deeper insight into model behavior.